grisu/gricli/src/main/resources/help/topics/Jobs.md

 Job Requirements
 -----------------

-A typical job requires that that a package be set and that the version be specific or 'any'.
+A typical job requires that that an application be set and that the version be specific or 'any'.
-To view the available packages, use the command 'print packages'.
+To view the available applications, use the command 'print applications'.

-Note that packages belong to specific queues and to use applications in the package you must have access to the appropriate queue.
-To see the versions and queues for a package use the command 'print package <package>'.
+Note that application packages are bound to specific queues and to use applications in the package you must have access to the appropriate queue.
+To see the versions and queues for an application use the command 'print application <application_package>'.

 To set the queue, use the 'set' command.
-You can view all available queues with the 'print queues' command or you can filter by package using the command 'print package <package>'.
+You can view all available queues with the 'print queues' command or you can filter by package using the command 'print application <application_package>'.
 You may also filter by group using the command 'print queues <group>'.

 If you do not mind which queue your job is submitted to, you can use 'set queue auto' to let the system determine